Eagle Engineering Center (EEC)

 Click on the video below to learn more about the EEC and why this has been an important addition to the school.

-The Eagle Engineering Center, or EEC, offers the opportunity for WCHS students to become immersed in a transformative engineering curriculum that goes beyond textbook learning.
+The EEC offers the opportunity for students to become immersed in a transformative engineering curriculum that goes beyond textbook learning.
 Through engaging hands-on projects like designing innovative toys and enhancing existing products, students delve into the engineering design process while incorporating math, science, and industry standards.

 By integrating Computer Aided Design (CAD) with Computer Aided Manufacturing (CAM) software, students further enhance their technical proficiency.
 This comprehensive engineering course not only fosters academic excellence but also aligns with our school's values of character development and making a positive impact on the world.